 Journal article

-Observed Cost and Variations in Short Term Cost-Effectiveness of Therapy for Ischemic Stroke in Interventional Management of Stroke (IMS) III
+Observed cost and variations in short term cost-effectiveness of therapy for ischemic stroke in Interventional Management of Stroke (IMS) III

-Journal of the American Heart Association | WILEY | Published : 2017
+Journal of the American Heart Association | Published : 2017

-Awarded by NIH/NINDS
+Awarded by Boehringer Ingelheim

 Funding Acknowledgements